 6.2 The government budget We generally perceive the public sector (or the nation state) as consisting of the national government and a central bank.
 In economics the term "government" does not generally refer to the particular administration in office at a point in time.
-The term is rather used in a broad sense, encompassing both legislation and administration.
+The term is rather used in a broad sense, encompassing both legislation and central and local administration.
 The aspects of legislation and administration in focus in macroeconomics are the rules and decisions concerning spending on public consumption, public investment, transfers, and subsidies on the expenditure side and on levying taxes and incurring debts on the financing side.
-Within certain limits the government has usually delegated the management of the nation's currency to the central bank, also called the monetary authority.
-Our accounting treats "government budgeting" as covering the public sector as a whole, that is, the consolidated government (including local government) and central bank.
+Within certain limits the national government has usually delegated the management of the nation's currency to the central bank, a separate governmental institution, often called the monetary authority.
+Yet, from an overall macroeconomic point of view it is useful to treat "government budgeting" as covering the public sector as a whole: the consolidated government and central bank.
 Government bonds held by the central bank are thus excluded from what we call "government debt".
-So the terms government debt, public debt, and state debt are used synonymously.
 The basics of government budget accounting cannot be described without including money, nominal prices, and inflation.
 Elementary aspects of money and inflation will therefore be included in this section.
 We shall not, however, consider money and inflation in any systematic way until later chapters.
 Whether the economy considered is a closed or open economy will generally not be important in this chapter.
+We use the terms qovernment debt and public debt synonymously.
 Table 6.1 lists key variables of government budgeting.